loiclabache/SENSAAS_brainAtlas/readme.md

 ## Data release

-The `data` folder contains 3 files:
+The `Atlas` folder contains 4 files:

 -   `read_me_SENSAAS.rtf`: README file containing information about the atlas
--   `SENSAAS.nii`: NIfTI file containing the 32 brain language regions in the MNI space
+-   `SENSAAS_MNI_ICBM_152_2mm.nii`: NIfTI file containing the 32 brain
+    language regions in the MNI space

 <p align="center">
 <img src="readme_files/SENSAAS.png" width="70%" height="70%" />
 </p>

--   `SENSAAS.csv`: CSV file containing a full description of each language areas.
+-   `SENSAAS_description.csv`: CSV file containing a full description of each language areas.
 The first column (*Index*) correspond to the index of each region that is used in the NIfTI file.
 The second column (*ROI*) is the anatomical labels of each regions.
 The column *Network* corresponded to which of the 3 networks a region belongs.
     Finaly, the MNI coordinate (columns *Xmm*, *Ymm*, *Zmm*) of each regions centroid is provided.